 Please be patient as we process all submitted applications.
 We will contact you beginning in December if we would like to interview you.

 What are the requirements for becoming a volunteer at SFSP?

 All volunteers must be at least 20 years of age.
 Some life experience with suicide, HIV/AIDS, studies in psychology, or social work is beneficial.
 Bilingual and bi-cultural candidates are strongly encouraged to apply.
 We are ADA compliant.
 New volunteers are required to sign a Volunteer Contract upon the completion of their training acknowledging their intention to commit to volunteering with us for one full year.
 We’re sorry, we do not have shorter volunteer hotline assignments at this time.
 Please check for other types of volunteer opportunities on this site.
 Due to the condensed nature of our weekend training, you must be present for all class time.
 You are allowed to miss one evening training class, with the expectation that you will make up this miss training class during the following training cycle.

 How do I apply?

 Read everything here and then submit a completed SFSP volunteer application and attach your current resume.
 Include your mailing address and phone number on your resume.
 Please give us at least a week after you’ve sent your materials to us before you make any inquires about the status of your application.

 What happens next?

-The next step is an initial (in person) interview with the Volunteer Coordinator and the Program Director.
-This takes about 45 minutes.
+The next step is an initial (in person) interview with the Hotline and/or Volunteer Coordinators.
+This takes about 20-30 minutes.
 Upon successful completion of the interview, we will contact you and let you know whether you have been accepted into the Volunteer Training Program.
-Due to space considerations, we can comfortably accept 15 applicants per training only.
+Due to space considerations, we can comfortably accept 18 applicants per training only.
 Applicants who are not accepted into the current training can be “wait-listed” until the next training at their discretion.
 Having an interview with us does not guarantee your acceptance into the program.

 What qualities does SFSP seek in applicants?